 New developments in the Internet-based services call for data security concerns.
-Cloud computing is one of these new developments that needs addressing.
-As you know, in cloud computing, you as an end-user who gets various internet-based services.
-You don’t need any infrastructure for these in your premises.
+Cloud security is one of these new developments that need addressing.
+As you know, in cloud security, you as an end-user who gets various internet-based services.
+You don’t need any infrastructure for these on your premises.
 Through cloud computing, organizations no longer have their own computer hardware, infrastructure or platforms.
 There are greater chances of concern here mainly because of the fact that traffic flows across the Internet and can be attacked easily.
 In the cloud, it makes sense to have email and web threat protection.

 According to the prediction from Gartner, cloud-based security services market is going to hit $4.13 billion by 2017.
 These cloud-based security services include the things like secure email gateways, identity and access management and remote vulnerability assessment.
 Many businesses and entities have moved to software as a service (SaaS) over the past few years.
 It has brought down the costs drastically.
 Many vendors are coming to offer “security as a service”.
 Their services include protection against web and email threats, monitoring of network traffic, and assessing potential vulnerabilities.
 Zscaler Cloud Services, Zscaler Cloud Services, Panda Security Cloud Protection and McAfee Security SaaS are some popular names in this field of ‘security as a service.’

 Unpatched software applications are the easy targets of hackers; so never ignore them.
 For this, you may need to have a third-party patch management specialist for your organization.
 It can regularly look for updates, can test and finally implement them out.